Pranjalmishra30/GithubActions/README.md

 Github actions scripts are saved as **YAML** files and stored in [.github/workflows](.github/workflows/) directory.

+You can check out the results in the [actions tab](https://github.com/Pranjalmishra30/GithubActions/actions).

 ## Index
 1. [Commonly used Github Actions](#commonly-used-github-actions)
 2. [Customized workflow](#customized-workflow)